sander-ed/nhh-course-help/GUIDES/Data-Science-Academy/R-Training-Tasks/Task2-PremierLeague-23-24/README.md

 Objectives:

-- **Objective 1:** Remove observations where "Distance/In-person" is not equal to "In-Person"
+- **Objective 1:** Convert the data frame from wide to long format.
+- **Objective 2:** Change the names of the columns to be more readable
-- **Objective 2:** Show the average number of students enrolled based on the continent of the Institutions, and sort from high to low.
+- **Objective 3:** Game Week 38 is the last game of the season.
+Find the last games of the season for Manchester City, Arsenal and Liverpool (as they are some of the favorites to win)
-- **Objective 3:** Expand the previous table, where you also show the number of observed Institutions from each continent
-- **Objective 4:** Create a new table where the private institution percentage of the total is shown per continent